 With Robin alone, he’ll position himself to cover the key moments as fully as possible from a single vantage point — moving carefully and only when it won’t cause a distraction.
 He knows how ceremonies move and where to be for the moments that matter most.

-With both of us present, the coverage opens up considerably.
-The most immediate difference is the entrance: Robin at the front of the room, Sarah at the rear, capturing the same moment simultaneously from opposite ends.
+With two photographers present, the coverage opens up considerably.
+The most immediate difference is the entrance: Robin at the front of the room, the second photographer at the rear, capturing the same moment simultaneously from opposite ends.
 That single image pair — the expression on the groom’s face and the bride’s entrance in the same breath — is something only two photographers can produce.

 Beyond the entrance, having two of us means we can cover the front of the ceremony and the congregation at the same time.
 The reactions on guests’ faces during the vows, the quiet moment between a parent and a sibling, the flower girl losing interest — these happen away from where the couple are standing, and with one photographer they’re almost impossible to catch without missing something more important.
 With both of us there, nothing has to be sacrificed.